 The next generation of advanced DIL simulators is already out there, already providing some race teams with unparalleled opportunities to think outside the box.
 In an ironic twist, the regulatory limits on track running time imposed by the sanctioning bodies of various racing series have actually led to many teams accumulating more track miles than ever before.
 Yes, a lot of those miles are “virtual miles.”
 But if the DIL simulator can perform, and the right queries are put to it, those virtual miles can be even more valuable than the real thing.

-To learn more about leading edge motorsports simulation solutions, download our free white paper, Boosting Race Track Performance with Simulation.
+To learn more about leading edge motorsports simulation solutions, download our free white paper, Engineering the advantage: Driver-in-the-Loop simulation in motorsport .